yii2-extensions/franken-php/README.md

 ### Docker

-Docker image require `public` directory to be mounted as `/app/public` and the application root directory as `/app`.
+Docker image require `web` directory to be mounted as `/app/web` and the application root directory as `/app`.

 Alternatively, [Docker images](https://frankenphp.dev/docs/docker/) are available.